Tracking Dashboard

 Your daily nutrition command centre.
 View meals, track macros and micronutrients, and monitor trends over time.
 Available on web, iOS, and Android.

-The tracking dashboard has two modes, switchable with a toggle at the top of the page:
+The tracking dashboard has three modes, switchable with tabs at the top:

 Daily Summary